embeepea/php-intro/README.md

      > To: mickey@disney.com
      > ```
    * there are hundreds of built-in functions; see http://php.net/manual/en/funcref.php for reference.
+   * parameters are passed by value by default
+   * pass by reference via & prefix

 * Variable Scope
    * global